brandur/sorg/content/drafts/mongodb.md

 after a reasonable 30 or 90 day timeframe, leaving a data set small enough to run on a single node forever for everyone except a Google-sized system.

-### Well, if nothing else, at least it's HA! (#high-availability)
+### High Availability (#high-availability)

-It's true that MongoDB implements a form of easy high availability (HA) by allowing automatic failover when the current primary becomes unavailable by electing a secondary to primary in its place.
-It's worth nothing though that this isn't too much different from the HA schemes implemented in Postgres by services like [AWS][aws-ha] or [Heroku][heroku-ha], which essentially do the exactly the same thing as Mongo by looking for an unhealthy primary and if found, promoting a follower in its place.
+MongoDB implements a form of easy high availability (HA) by allowing automatic failover when the current primary becomes unavailable by electing a secondary to primary in its place.

+But while other MongoDB has been catching up to other databases with regards to durability, other databases have been catching up to MongoDB in HA.
+The secondary election schema described isn't substantially different than the HA schemes implemented in Postgres by services like [AWS][aws-ha] or [Heroku][heroku-ha], which essentially do the exactly the same thing as Mongo by looking for an unhealthy primary and if found, promoting a follower in its place.

 More imporantly though, HA is often not as much about the technical sophistication of a sytem as it is about the technical processes surrounding it.
 Everyone imagines that the major dangers to the availability of a data store are disk failures and network partitions, and once in a while those things really do happen.
-However, in most day-to-day development, a database has many more existential issues problems that are vastly more likely to occur:
+However, in most day-to-day development, a database has other existential problems that are vastly more likely to occur:

 * Operator error in which somebody accidentally mangles some piece of critical data and brings an online system to its knees.